 - Finally, add in the grated carrot and stir gently until all the carrot is evenly distributed.

 - Tip the cake mixture into your lined tray/tin and smooth to make the top as flat as possible.

-- Sprinkle the surface of the cake with oats and pop the cake in the oven for 30 minutes until golden on top.
-Check it is done by inserting a skewer into the cake – it should come away cleanly.
+- Sprinkle the surface of the cake with oats and put the cake in the oven for 30 minutes until golden on top.
+Check it is done by inserting a skewer (or teaspoon handle) into the cake – it should come away cleanly.

 - Remove the cake from the oven and allow to cool in the tin for about half an hour.